a16z: A Guide to Financial Management of Funds in a Bear Market

 Treasury management is a component of any project's long-term success.
 To maximize the chances of success, cash management and long-term capital allocation should be clearly defined and properly executed.

-In the current economic conditions, it is important to critically consider potential additional business expenses that may arise outside of normal operating processes.
+In the current economic conditions, it is important to critically consider potential additional business expenses that may arise outside of normal operational processes.
 Once a project has a conservative estimate of the capital needed to maintain operations, it should reserve an available cash balance equivalent to at least 12 months (preferably 18 months) of net cash outflows.
 Any remaining cash reserves can then be allocated according to strategy.
 After formulating a strategy, the performance of held assets should be monitored, and the applicability of the strategy should be regularly assessed to match the project's evolving needs.